-- Check for updates on startup.
+- Mark for updates on startup.
 Whenever a new plugin or a plugin update is available, QGIS will inform you 'every time QGIS starts', 'once a day', 'every 3 days', 'every week', 'every 2 weeks' or 'every month'. - Show also experimental plugins.
-QGIS will show you plugins in early stages of development, which are generally unsuitable for production use. - Show also deprecated plugins.
-These plugins are deprecated and generally unsuitable for production use.
+QGIS will show you plugins in early stages of development, which are generally unsuitable for production use.